-- The student must have maintained an appropriate grade-point average in all graduate courses at the time the thesis option is requested. - 2.
-A thesis proposal must be submitted as evidence of writing ability.
-The student's effort will be judged by the appropriate academic department. - The appropriate academic department must grant approval for the writing of the thesis using the prescribed form. - 4.
+- 1. The student must have maintained an appropriate grade-point average in all graduate courses at the time the thesis option is requested. - A thesis proposal must be submitted as evidence of writing ability.
+The student's effort will be judged by the appropriate academic department. - 3.
+The appropriate academic department must grant approval for the writing of the thesis using the prescribed form. - 4.
 The student must work with an Azusa Pacific University faculty member who has been approved by the department chair and dean to serve as a thesis advisor.

-- 5. Details on the development of a thesis proposal and matters of style and format are available from the Hugh and Hazel Darling Library. - 6.
-The student has two consecutive semesters to complete the thesis. - The final thesis must have the approval of the faculty advisor, department chair, and dean of the appropriate school or college.
+- Details on the development of a thesis proposal and matters of style and format are available from the dissertation coordinator in the Office of Institutional Research and Effectiveness. - 6.
+The student has two consecutive semesters to complete the thesis - 7.
+The final thesis must have the approval of the faculty advisor, department chair, and dean of the appropriate school or college.